nuejs/www/faq/index.md

 ## When is everything ready? [roadmap]
-The goal is to all [tools](/tools/) by March 2024.
+The goal is to publish all [tools](/tools/) by March 2024.
 This is a super random estimate which you definitely should not count on.
 It might be sooner or might be later.
 It all depends on how much work goes into issues and open-source maintenance, and how good I am at estimating time.
 Usually not very good.

 ## This seems ambitious.
 Can you pull this off? [doubt]
 Yes.
 At least coding is not the problem.
 Currently, there is 20 times less code in all projects combined than what you see in the Vue UI library alone.
 That's about *5k lines* of JavaScript vs. [100k lines](https://github.com/vuejs/core) of TypeScript.